Cheap VPS Hosting Providers: How to Choose (Outreach Ops)

 What is cheap VPS hosting, and when should I choose it over shared hosting?

-How do I avoid renewal “gotchas” with best cheap web hosting promos?
+How do I avoid renewal surprises?

 Should I host email on the same server as my website?